ProjectSimon/libcamera/Documentation/guides/ipa.rst

 The return value of IPAManager::createIPA shall be error-checked, to confirm that the returned pointer is not a nullptr.

-After this, before initializing the IPA, slots should be connected to all of the IPA's signals, as defined in the Event IPA interface:
+After this, before initializing the IPA, recievers should be connected to all of the IPA's signals, as defined in the Event IPA interface:

 .. code-block:: C++